VA Providence Healthcare System

 Lesbian, Gay, Bisexual and Transgender Veteran Care

-VA Providence Healthcare System seeks to promote the health, welfare, and dignity of LGBT Veterans and their families.
-We are committed to making sensitive and high quality health care accessible.
-Our policies and practices focus on ensuring a safe, welcoming, and affirmative environment of care for LGBT Veterans.
-Our employees receive training in clinically competent care that is responsive to the unique needs of LGBT Veterans.
+VA Providence Healthcare System seeks to promote the health, welfare, and dignity of LGBTQ+ Veterans and their families.
+We are committed to making sensitive and high-quality health care accessible.
+Our employees are prepared to provide personalized, patient-centered care in a safe, affirming, and welcoming environment.

 The VA Providence Healthcare System is committed to providing top quality care to all eligible Veterans including lesbian, gay, bisexual, and transgender (LGBT) Veterans.
 We recognize that diverse populations have distinctive needs, and we train our staff in culturally and clinically-competent care for LGBT Veterans.